AbdalrhmanJuber/Data-Science/README.md

 ## Dataset

-The dataset used in this project is [provide dataset details or a link if it's publicly available].
-It includes various attributes related to [briefly describe the dataset].
+The dataset used in this project is https://catalog.data.gov/dataset/electric-vehicle-population-data.
+It includes various attributes related to Provided by the State of Washington, this dataset displays information about battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs) currently registered through the Washington State Department of Licensing.
+Data is separated into 17 different columns, showing each vehicle’s VIN, county and city of registration, make and model, electric type and electric range.
+Vehicle model years range from 2013 to the current year, with metadata being routinely updated by the Washington government.

 ## Installation